ODS Statistical Graphics

 ODS Statistical Graphics (also known as ODS Graphics) is functionality for easily creating statistical graphics.
 It is available in a number of SAS products, including SAS/STAT, SAS/ETS, SAS/QC, and SAS/GRAPH software.
-With it, over 60 statistical procedures can produce graphs as automatically as they do tables.
+With it, over 100 statistical procedures can produce graphs as automatically as they do tables.
 ODS Graphics is an extension of ODS (the Output Delivery System), which manages procedure output and lets you display it in a variety of destinations, such as HTML and RTF.
 Consequently, many familiar features of ODS for tabular output apply equally to graphs.
-For statistical procedures that support ODS Graphics, you invoke this functionality with the statement ODS GRAPHICS ON.
+For statistical procedures that support ODS Graphics, you enable this functionality with the statement ODS GRAPHICS ON.
 Graphs and tables created by these procedures are then integrated in your ODS output destination.

 ODS Graphics produces graphs in standard image file formats, and the consistent appearance and individual layout of these graphs are controlled by ODS styles and templates, respectively.
 Since the default templates for procedure graphs are provided by SAS software, you do not need to know the details of templates to create statistical graphics.
 However, with some understanding of the underlying Graph Template Language, you can modify the default templates to make changes to graphs that are permanently in effect each time you run the procedure.

 Explains how to access and modify graph templates.